lmorg/murex/README.md

 * Everything is a function

-The biggest breaking change from regular shells (or introduced annoyance as I'm sure some might see it) is how globbing isn't auto-expanded by the shell.
-This is instead done by inlining functions as arrays:
+    The biggest breaking change from regular shells (or introduced annoyance as I'm sure some might see it) is how globbing isn't auto- expanded by the shell.
+This is instead done by inlining functions as
+    arrays:

         # Bash
         ls -l *.go

         # Murex
         ls -l @{g *.go}

-The advantage of _murex_'s method is that we can now offer other ways of matching file system objects that follows the same idiomatic pattern:
+    The advantage of _murex_'s method is that we can now offer other ways of matching file system objects that follows the same idiomatic
+    pattern:

         # Match files by regexp pattern
         ls -l @{rx '\.go$}

         # Match only directories
         ls -l @{f +d}

     (more information on `g`, `rx` and `f` are available in [GUIDE.quick-start.md](./GUIDE.quick-start.md)).

 * Powerful autocompletion

     I've modelled _murex_'s autocompletion after what I would expect if I were to use an IDE.
 While _murex_'s autocompletion is a long way from the power of, for example, IntelliJ or Visual Studio, _murex_ does go a long way further than your traditional shells, for example it imports command line flags from their man page.

 * Error handling

     Like traditional shells, _murex_ is verbose with errors by default with options to mute them.
-However _murex_ also support cleaner decision structures for working with processes you want errors captured:
+However _murex_ also support cleaner decision structures for working with processes you want errors
+    captured:

         try {
             # do soemthing
         } -> catch {
             err: "Could not perform action"
         }

     As well as a saner `if` syntax:

         if { = `foo`==`bar` } {
             out: "`foo` matched `bar`"
         }

         !if { foobar } {
             err: "`foobar` could not be run"
         }

 ## Dependencies